MileHacker Logo

 Ideal Timing for Activities

-For seaside and water sports, visit from May to October for the warmest sea temperatures.
+For beach and water sports, visit from May to October for the warmest sea temperatures.
 Surfing is a year-round activity, though a Wetsuit is often welcome outside peak summer months.
 For hiking and outdoor activities, plan trips between October and May.
-Temperatures are cooler and more comfortable for strenuous activity in the island'the island'the island's interior.
-If Carnival is a priority, plan your visit for February or March (the dates are different).
+Temperatures are cooler and more suitable for strenuous activity in the island'the island'the inland areas.
+If Carnival is a priority, plan your visit for February or March (dates vary).
 The city becomes very crowded, and accommodation rates surge.
 Book well in advance.
 Christmas And new year's is a popular winter escape, with good weather for relaxation and festivities.

-Consider a visit during the shoulder season (From march To may or September to November) for an excellent balance of good weather, fewer crowds, and better prices.
+Consider a visit during the shoulder season (March to May or September to November) for an excellent balance of good weather, fewer crowds, and better prices.

 Visa & Entry Requirements